1. Introduction

 modularized and not repeated - Breaking the application down into separate components and making these components reusable in multiple applications by physically breaking them into separate modules is a good practice.
 However, that leaves us with the repeated responsibility to configure the components reused.
 Many times there could be dozens of choices to make within a component configuration, and the application can be significantly simplified if an opinionated configuration can be supplied based on the runtime environment of the module.

-If you find yourself needing configurations determined dynamically at runtime or find yourself solving a repeated problem and bundling that into a library shared by multiple applications, then you are going to want to master the concepts within Spring Boot’s Auto-configuration capability that will be discussed here.
-Some of these Auto-configuration capabilities mentioned can be placed directly into the application while others are meant to be placed into separate Auto-configuration modules called "starter" modules that can come with an opinionated, default way to configure the component for use with as little work as possible.
+If you find yourself needing configurations determined dynamically at runtime or find yourself solving a repeated problem and bundling that into a library shared by multiple applications — then you are going to want to master the concepts within Spring Boot’s Auto-configuration capability.
+Some of these Auto-configuration capabilities mentioned can be placed directly into the application while others are meant to be placed into separate Auto-configuration modules called "starter" modules.
+"Starter" modules can come with an opinionated, default way to configure the component for use with as little work as possible.

 1.1.
 Goals